Skip to main content

 • Placing third at the 2023 ACRA National Championships

-• and is currently ranked #2 in the nation in ACRA’s coaches poll as of May 7, 2024.
+• and was ranked #2 in the nation in ACRA’s coaches poll as of May 7, 2024.

 NDRC’s Joe Kiely ’24 broke six minutes on the erg, setting the Notre Dame team record.
 He was selected to represent the United States’ U23 Eight that won a silver medal at the 2023 U23 World Rowing Championships in Bulgaria.
 This summer he will be serving his country in the United States Navy.